 If you have worked in a noisy environment in the past, or even presently, or have served in the military,...

 Registered Hearing Provider

 We are registered with Veterans Affairs Canada (VAC, formerly Department of Veterans Affairs/DVA) and the Workplace Safety and Insurance Board (WSIB) of Ontario.
-If you are receiving coverage or benefits for hearing loss from VAC/DVA or WSIB, you are able to visit us for hearing aid prescriptions, servicing, repairs, and more, regardless of where you obtained your hearing aids in the past.
-If you are interested in initiating a claim for hearing loss benefits, we will assist you.
+If you are receiving coverage or benefits for hearing loss from VAC or WSIB, you may visit us for hearing aid prescriptions, servicing, repairs, and more, regardless of where you obtained your hearing aids in the past.
+If you are interested in initiating a claim for hearing loss benefits through WSIB or VAC, we will assist you.
 Additionally, we are a registered vendor with the Ministry of Health and Long-term Care Assistive Devices Program (ADP).

 Hours of Operation